Accenture/Docknet/README.md

 Running the web service
 -----------------------

 There are 2 options, running the service directly in your machine or inside the Docker container.
-For running the service directly in your machine, follow the previous installation steps, then activate the Python virtual environment
+For running the service directly in your machine, follow the previous installation steps, then activate the docknet_venv virtual environment

 source $HOME/docknet_venv/bin/activate